About the Scosche LOC80

 Scosche's LOC80 line output converter allows you to connect a receiver with no preamp outputs to an amplifier without speaker-level inputs.
 The LOC80 handles a speaker-level signal up to 80 watts RMS per channel, and converts it to a line-level signal you can plug into your amp's input.

 The LOC80 reduces the incoming speaker-level signals so you can use a stereo RCA patch cable (not included) to make the connection to your amp.
 The converter features adjustable gain settings on each channel, and it's compatible with almost any car stereo.
 Warranty: 90 days.

 More details on the Scosche LOC80

-Overview: The Scosche Car Stereo Speaker Level Converter (LOC-80) is a non-active, "passive" device that allows any car stereo to be connected to an amplifier or EQ booster.
-This is accomplished by converting the speaker high-level outputs an the car stereo into low-level RCA jacks by electronically converting the signal as it is passed through the Scosche LOC-80.
+Overview: The Scosche LOC-80 is a passive device that allows most car stereos to be connected to an amplifier or EQ booster by converting the high-level speaker outputs of the car stereo into a low-level preamp signal (RCA jacks).